Compassion, kindness and respect live at Olivet Care

 What to look for during this stage

-- Increased falls due to changes in mobility
+- More frequent falls or changes in balance.

-How to support your loved one at this stage
+How can your loved one support you at this stage?

 Crisis Management

-This is a very stressful time for family and friends when the decision for the future care of the older person requires urgent attention and decisions need to be made quickly.
+This can be a very stressful and emotional time for you and for those who care about you, as decisions often need to be made quickly.

-How to support your loved one at this stage
+How can your loved one support you at this stage?

 Extensive Assistance

-How to support your loved one at this stage
+How can your loved one support you at this stage?

-- Choose your homes and ask for a tour.
+- Visiting a few different homes and taking a guided tour.

 Dementia and Special Care

-How to support your loved one at this stage
+How can your loved one support you at this stage?

-- Choose your homes and ask for a tour.
+- Visiting different homes and asking for a personalised tour.

 Olivet Aged Care Ringwood